Author Interview: Karen Wiesner: Our first Featured Author (Originally 2014: August)

 This month we start with massively prolific author, Karen Wiesner.
-With over 100 books published she is no novice at her craft, in fact she has even written books ABOUT writing (one of which will be for sale at WEE later in the year/early next year).
+With over 100 books published she is no novice at her craft, in fact she has even written books ABOUT writing.

 Now let’s learn a bit more about Karen…

 I’m too much like a mother with my books and series to choose favorites.
 They’re all close and personal favorites.
 I love them, and each one has its own special merits and places in my heart.
 Some of my series I wrote because doing so was a challenge for me as a writer (i.e., Falcon’s Bend Series, which contains in-depth police procedural, and Incognito Series and the upcoming spin-off Shadow Missions–highly technical and by far the most complicated series I’ve ever undertaken).
 Some were to fulfill a need that I found lacking in literature in general.
 There are so few horror, gothic and paranormal books that I can get into obsessively and love all throughout a series.
 Therefore, I created my own with the Woodcutter’s Grim Series and Bloodmoon Cove Spirits Series.
 Some series I wrote because I love creating small town and family and relationship dynamics and expanding the fiction world I’m developing one book at a time, such as those in my Family and Friendship Heirlooms series’, Denim Blues and Red Velvet mysteries’, Adventures in Amethyst, Kaleidoscope and Cowboy Fever series’.